Dawn of the Dead (2004 film): Contemporary response

-While Schwarzbaum and Dargis complimented Gunn's script as "sharp" and propulsive, respectively, others took issue with what they believed to be the lack of plot and character developments.
+While Schwarzbaum and Dargis complimented Gunn's script as "sharp" and propulsive, respectively, others took issue with what they believed was a lack of plot and character development.
 Morris found most of the characters to be too irritating that he believed audiences might want them "thrown from the mall roof to the throngs of undead".
-The Chicago Tribune said that the characters were clichéd and about as dumb as the undead, though sympathized with the "tragic" moral dilemma faced by Andre as an expectant father.
+The Chicago Tribune called the characters clichéd and about as dumb as the undead, but sympathized with the "tragic" moral dilemma faced by Andre as an expectant father.
 Conversely, Berardinelli said that while there are moments in which the characters show a lack of common sense, "it's inevitable that most of them end up as one-dimensional throw-aways whose sole purpose is to increase the body count" and that "not many people go to a horror film looking for character development and drama".
-He and Ebert found the subplots of Kenneth and Andre to be "touching", with Berardinelli stating that these were "handled with a deft hand".
-Although Ebert was personally not on board with the characters' "risky" plan to escape from the mall in lieu of awaiting the zombies' natural death, he remarked that "taking chances makes for good action scenes".
-Mitchell criticized the plot as "strictly by the numbers" and said that the climactic gun store scene "shows why zombie pictures aren't unsettling anymore".
+He and Ebert called the subplots of Kenneth and Andre "touching", with Berardinelli adding that these were "handled with a deft hand".
+Although Ebert was personally not on board with the characters' "risky" plan to escape from the mall instead of awaiting the zombies' natural death, he remarked that "taking chances makes for good action scenes".
+Mitchell, however, criticized the plot as "strictly by the numbers" and said that the climactic gun store scene "shows why zombie pictures aren't unsettling anymore".

 The ensemble cast was generally praised: comments ranged from "superlative" and "convincing down the line" to "respectable" and "annoying".
-Schwarzbaum and the Chicago Tribune described Sarah Polley's screen presence as "a perfect against-type heroine" with "a nice anxious stare".
-IGN was dismayed that least attention was given to Phifer's "naturally charismatic presence" with such a large cast, though felt that Rhames was effective as Polley's "quietly authoritative foil" and praised Jake Weber's performance in "a thankless role".
+Some complimented Sarah Polley as "a perfect against-type heroine" with "a nice anxious stare".
+IGN said that least attention was given to Phifer's "naturally charismatic presence" with such a large cast, although Rhames was effective as Polley's "quietly authoritative foil" and Jake Weber was praiseworthy in "a thankless role".
 While giving equal praise to Polley, Phifer, and Rhames, Gingold singled out Weber's existentialist role as "the best of all", as did the BBC, who also credited the actor with "bringing a redoubtable decency and charisma to a potentially bland part, like the young Roy Scheider in Jaws".